dotnet-architecture/eshop-mobile-client/README.md

 # eshop-mobile-client

+> eShop sample applications have been updated and moved to https://github.com/dotnet/eShop.
+Active development will continue there.

 `eshop-mobile-client` is a reference [.NET MAUI](https://dot.net/maui) multi-platform client app whose imagined purpose is to serve the mobile workforce of a fictitious company that sells products.
 The app allows you to manage the catalog, view products, and manage the basket and the orders.

 # Dependencies